-Broker – Brokers are advisors who, by law, do not have to recommend the best products or services for their client.
+Broker – Brokers are advisors who, by law, do not have to recommend the best products or services for their clients.
 They make a commission on what products or services they do sell to clients, though, so they are more often than not looking out for their own best interests when advising clients to make certain purchases.

-Registered Investment Advisor – These advisors are legally obligated to act in their clients best interest.
+Registered Investment Advisor – These advisors are legally obligated to act in their client’s best interest.

 Dually Registered Advisors – These guys are both brokers and registered advisors.
 They can take advantage of both sides of the same coin.
 That’s not to say they are all out to take your money.
 It just means you have to be extremely careful when finding an advisor for yourself.

-7 Questions You Must Ask When Picking A Financial Advisor
+7 Questions You Must Ask When Picking a Financial Advisor

 - Are You a Registered Investment Advisor?
 If they answer no, then they are a broker.